 All Saints’ Church, Harpole, is home to a friendly and outgoing Christian worshipping community whose origins go back to the time of the Domesday Book.

-Unfortunately, due to the Coronavirus (COVID-19), all Church building have to remain closed, until further notice.
-We will look forward to welcoming you to join a service of worship or one of our many regular events, when the buildings can be re-opened.
+Unfortunately, due to the Coronavirus (COVID-19), all Church buildings have restricted access, until further notice.
+We will look forward to welcoming you to join a service of worship or one of our many regular events, as and when the restrictions are eased.

 We are always pleased to welcome anyone to our services or other events.
 The present church dates from about 1150 and was greatly restored in the early 20th century.